binkley/modern-java-practices/README.md

 $ earthly +build-with-maven  # CI build with Earthly
 ```

-Notice that you can run the build purely localy, or _in a container_?
+Notice that you can run the build purely locally, or _in a container_?

 I want to convince you that running your builds in a container fixes the "it
 worked on my machine" problem, and show you how to pick up improvements for
 your build that helps you and others be _awesome_.

 See what the starter "run" program does:

+*Note: this project uses dependencies from NVD, which can take a long time to
+download.
+It is strongly suggested to use an NVD API key as this will greatly
+speed up build time.
+To setup the key, go [here](https://nvd.nist.gov/developers/request-an-api-key)
+and request an API key.
+They process will confirm your identity by sending you
+an email with a link provided to confirm.
+The link will then send you to a page
+which displays your api key.
+Copy this and add the following line at the end of
+your .bashrc file: ```shell export OWASP_NVD_API_KEY=${your-api-key-that-you-copied}```*

 ```shell
 $ ./run-with-gradle.sh